 The course approval is valid only for the semester in which the student participated in the course.

-Group size: 3-5 students, preferably from three different countries.
+Group size: 3-5 students, preferably from different countries.

-Students must expect to use most of the time allocated to work on the tempaper in the last part of the course.
-Lectures are concentrated in the beginning of the course
+Students must expect to use most of the time allocated to work on the term paper in the last part of the course.
+Lectures are concentrated at the beginning of the course

-Both parts have to be taken in the same semester and it is not possible to retake the elements separately.
+Both parts will be completed digitally Spring 2021.
+Both evaluation forms have to be taken in the same semester and it is not possible to retake the elements separately.
 In order to retake the course, students must obtain new course approval.

 Grading scale A - F.